Annelien Van Wauwe

 She originally studied with Sabine Meyer in Lübeck, Pascal Moragues in Paris, Alessandro Carbonare in Rome and Wenzel Fuchs and Ralf Forster in Berlin.
 She has also participated in masterclasses with Yehuda Gilad.
 Annelien has a strong affinity for early music and studied historical clarinet with Eric Hoeprich and Ernst Schlader.

-She regularly gives masterclasses and is the principal teacher at the Royal Conservatoire Antwerp and the Royal Conservatoire The Hague.
+She regularly gives masterclasses and teaches at the Royal Conservatoire Antwerp, the Royal Conservatoire The Hague and Musical Arts Madrid.

 This biography is for information only and should not be reproduced.

 CD Belle époque: works by Debussy, Manfred Trojahn, Pierné, Brahms and Widor with the Orchestre National de Lille and conductor Alexandre Bloch

 Debussy’s Première Rhapsodie emerges gradually from the mists, immediately establishing the Belgian clarinettist’s warm, elegant tone and easy legato.
 Trills are evenly placed and the high notes are floated without becoming pinched… The most interesting item on the disc is undoubtedly the Trojahn Rhapsodie…The Reverie opens in suitably dreamy mode but soon turns nightmarish, with huge plunges from stratospheric top notes to the bottom…while the Caprice is a helter-skelter high-wire act for the soloist which Van Wauwe navigates with aplomb.

 Annelien Van Wauwe is already a consummate artist and this well-planned disc gives us an excellent view of her technical skill, her musicianship and her lovely tone, even in the altissimo register.